 4. Prescription Drug

-Benefits are available for Prescription Drugs for in-network pharmacies, if you enrolled in one of these plans: Preferred/Prime/Elite.
+Benefits are available for Prescription Drugs for in-network pharmacies, if you enrolled in one of these plans: Choice/Prime/Elite.
 Benefits are subject to supply limits and Co-payments and/or Coinsurance that varies depending on which tier of the Prescription Drugs List the outpatient drug is listed.
-For example, elite plan have $15 Copay per prescription for Tier 1, 30% per prescription for Tier 2, 50% per prescription for Tier 3 up to a 31 day supply per prescription.
+For example, elite plan has $15 Copay per prescription for Tier 1, 30% per prescription for Tier 2, 50% per prescription for Tier 3 up to a 31 day supply per prescription.

 5. How do I pay for my medical services?